Menu

 Plastic tea bags: 11.6 billion particles per cup

-In 2019, a study by Hernandez et al. — also in Environmental Science & Technology — found that steeping a single plastic or nylon tea bag at brewing temperature releases approximately 11.6 billion microplastic and nanoplastic particles into the cup.
+Hernandez et al. (2019) in Environmental Science & Technology found that steeping a single plastic or nylon tea bag at brewing temperature releases approximately 11.6 billion microplastic particles and 3.1 billion nanoplastic particles into the cup — with the composition matched to the original bag material (nylon and PET) using FTIR and XPS spectroscopy.

 For regular tea drinkers using plastic bags, this is the second-largest exposure pathway after microwaving.
-The solution is equally simple: switch to paper tea bags or loose leaf tea.
-The exposure from paper bags is negligible — approximately 10 particles per week.
+The solution is simple: switch to paper tea bags or loose leaf tea.

 Many major tea brands still use plastic-sealed bags.
 Check the packaging: if the bag has a silky, slightly translucent texture, it is likely made from nylon or PET plastic.
 Paper bags feel rougher and typically have a folded or stapled seal.